Sample Complexity Bounds for Learning High-dimensional Simplices in Noisy Regimes: Statistical Learning of Noisy Simplices

 \subsection{Bounding The Candidate Set}

 In this part, we show how the first half of the dataset can be utilized in order to bound the set of all candidate simplices into a ball with a finite radius in $\mathbb{R}^K$.
 This procedure is crucial for later stages of the proof.
-In this regard, suppose that for any $K$-simplex $\mathcal{S}$ we define $\mathbb{G}_{\mathcal{S}}$ as the noisy version of $\mathbb{P}_{\mathcal{S}}$ as follows:
+In this regard, first let us review the generation process of noisy samples $\boldsymbol{y}_i$ for $i\in[n]$: